 Since 1997, Central Outreach and Advocacy Center has built a well-established reputation as a go-to resource for supportive services and job readiness for individuals in the Atlanta community.
 We also rely on several partnerships with collaborative agencies in the community in order to insure successful implementation of all of our programs.
 Some of these agencies provide services on-site at Central OAC, some daily while others are scheduled a few times throughout each month.
-The presence of these partners gives our guests greater access to services beyond what we directly offer including: medical assistance, HIV testing, eye exams, housing assistance for veterans, mental health assistance, and legal assistance.
+The presence of these partners gives our guests greater access to services beyond what we directly offer includin medical assistance, HIV and TB testing, eye exams, housing assistance, and mental health assistance.

 Our Service Partners